-F

-G
+F. G.

-3. Can you t hink of other events or circumstances that might be considered "signs es?"
+3. Can you think of other events or circumstances that might be considered "signs of the times?"

 Chapter 5: The Mystery of the Rapture

 According to recent polls, more than half of the American people believe in an event referred to as "the Rapture."
 (77% of Evangelical Christians believe that we are in the "last days.)
 There is an expectation by many that Jesus will come very soon to "catch/snatch them away" to be with Him.